 While you’re in here, be sure to familiarize yourself with the navigation at the top of the site.
 It includes everything you’ll ever need to create and manage affiliate links.
 Here is a brief overview of what you will find:

-Product Linking > Mobile Popover: The popover is a way to get Amazon links out to your mobile users, but in an non-intrusive manner.
+- Product Linking > Mobile Popover: The popover is a way to get Amazon links out to your mobile users but in a non-intrusive manner.
 It’s a small image ad that pops up from the bottom of the screen that promotes the first affiliate link that appears on the page.
 According to Amazon, these popover “ads” improve conversion rates by up to 30%.

 Step 3a: Add Amazon Affiliate Links to WordPress